Skip to content

 Under the Breaks for Carers of Disabled Children Regulations 2011, every local authority in England must:

-• Provide a range of short breaks services
+• Provide a range of short breaks services, so far as is reasonably practicable

 • Publish a short breaks statement setting out what’s available